 When To Call An Exterminator For Mice

 Mice are amongst the most common pests found in both residential and commercial buildings.
-Sometimes it is possible to remove mice without the help of a pest control service, but getting rid of a mouse infestation can be extremely difficult without help.
+Sometimes it is possible to remove mice without the help of a pest control service In severe cases getting rid of a mouse infestation can be extremely difficult without the help of an exterminator for mice.
 Mice are known to construct their nests in places that are hard to access, so it often takes specialized knowledge to root out a large population of mice.

-Decisively calling an exterminator can actually save you money in the long run, as unchecked mouse infestations can lead to significant damage being done throughout your home.
-If you have noticed signs that mice may be living on your property, it’s only a matter of time until the infestation becomes unmanageable.
-Before the damage gets too out of hand call OMNIS Pest Control to schedule a free inspection.
+Decisively calling an exterminator for mice can actually save you money in the long run.
+As unchecked mouse infestations can lead to significant damage being done throughout your home.
+If you have noticed signs that mice may be living on your property, it’s only a matter of time before the infestation becomes unmanageable.
+Before the damage gets too out of hand, call, OMNIS Pest Control to schedule a free inspection.

 Although mice are tiny animals, they can cause immense damage.
 If you are trying to determine whether mice are living in your home, here are some signs you can look out for.

 1. Urine & Droppings

 Mice may be hard to spot in the open, but their waste is not.
 If you notice the black and brown pellets lying around your home, you’ve likely come across mouse droppings.
 Furthermore, if certain areas have a sharp, musky smell that resembles ammonia, you’re likely smelling mouse urine.
 You can expect to find a mouse nest nearby if there is a large volume of urine and droppings in one area.